Nets vs. Knicks Prediction & Picks - December 20

 - Computer Predicted Total: 228.7

-- New York and its opponents have exceeded the over/under 57.7% of the time this season (15 out of 26).
+- New York and its opponents have eclipsed the total 57.7% of the time this season (15 out of 26).
 That's more often than Brooklyn and its opponents have (13 out of 26).

-- As a moneyline favorite this year, the Knicks are 10-3, a better mark than the Nets have put up (5-11) as moneyline underdogs.
+- The Knicks have a .769 winning percentage as a moneyline favorite (10-3) this season while the Nets have a .312 winning percentage as a moneyline underdog (5-11).

 Put your picks to the test and bet on the Nets with BetMGM Sportsbook.